Elliot Jay Stocks logo by Emma Luczyn

 Downloadable portrait

-This portrait of me was taken by my wife in our garden, in November 2021, and can be used for events and interviews as required:
+This portrait of me was taken by my wife and can be used for events and interviews as required:

 1. 1981